-Watchdog bans gin ads after complaints upheld
+'Light-hearted' gin adverts banned by watchdog

 -

-Online ads that carried “light-hearted” comments about gin have been banned by a watchdog for encouraging excessive drinking and making misleading nutrition claims.
+Online ads which carried "light-hearted" comments about gin have been banned by a watchdog for encouraging excessive drinking and making misleading nutrition claims.

 The Advertising Standards Authority (ASA) has upheld complaints about 10 Facebook posts from The Scottish Gin Society seen in December 2017 and January this year.